Middle-earth: Shadow of Mordor: Critical reception

 Other aspects of Shadow of Mordor were praised.
 Sullivan enjoyed its Lord of the Rings' lore, and found the number of collectables in the game "staggering".
-Miller also admired Monolith's extensive use of lore in the game, and praised its soundtrack and voice-acting; Stapleton agreed, particularly about the voice acting.
-Elements of the game were criticized.
+Miller also admired Monolith's extensive use of lore in the game, and praised its soundtrack and voice-acting; Elements of the game were criticized.
 Sullivan found some side missions repetitive, and Sliwinski was disappointed with some of the boss battles.
 Miller wrote that some Shadow of Mordor features are too complex and inaccessible for new players or those unwilling to use strategy.
 Critics disagreed about the Nemesis system.
 Miller wrote that the system fell flat in the game's final hours; according to VanOrd, the system was unappealing until the game's second half.
 Carter found the unskippable cutscenes after a player died annoying.

 Unlike Shadow of Mordor's current-generation versions, the PlayStation 3 and Xbox 360 versions received mixed-to-negative reviews, and many technical problems were noted.
 According to Thomas Morgan of Eurogamer its frame rate was substandard, and Yannick LeJacq of Kotaku cited "many technical hiccups and glitches".
-Morgan believed that the game developers spent little effort on the port, and LeJacq questioned the need to release the game for PlayStation 3 and Xbox 360 at all.
+Morgan believed that the game developers spent little effort on the port, and LeJacq questioned the need to release the game for PlayStation 3 and Xbox 360.

 Shadow of Mordor was well received by BioShock series creator Ken Levine, who called it the first open-world game with a non-linear story and narrative and said he would bring some of its elements to his upcoming science-fiction project, Judas.

 Sales

 Shadow of Mordor's release was the most successful for a Lord of the Rings-based game.
 The game debuted at number two in the UK retail software sales chart in its first week (behind FIFA 15), and was the ninth-bestselling game in the United States in October 2014.

-In February 2017, it was confirmed that the game has sold 2.88 million copies on PlayStation 4 alone.
-In October of the same year, the game had sold over 387,000 copies on Steam.

 Controversy

 When Shadow of Mordor was introduced, Monolith was accused by former Ubisoft employee Charles Randall of using assets (such as the protagonist-animation code) from Assassin's Creed II.
 Monolith responded that all their project's assets were developed from scratch; they had confidence in their originality.

 In October 2014, after the usual video game review outlets were unable to obtain early access to Shadow of Mordor, John Bain (known as TotalBiscuit) said that YouTube video creators had been offered early access in exchange for agreeing to a contract requiring them to describe it positively.
-Jim Sterling of The Escapist obtained a copy of one of the contracts and analyzed it in detail.
+James Stephanie Sterling of The Escapist obtained a copy of one of the contracts and analyzed it in detail.
 The Federal Trade Commission began an investigation and announced in July 2016 that Warner Brothers Home Entertainment had violated the Federal Trade Commission Act, and that the company must declare sponsored advertising in the future.